drryjoh/chemgen/tutorial/03_decorators/README.md

 throughout the code.

 ## Precision
-Using the above example we have provided a [configuration_float](configuration_float.yaml) [configuration_double](configuration_double.yaml).
+Using the above example we have provided a [configuration_float](configuration_float.yaml) and [configuration_double](configuration_double.yaml) file.
 By performing the following

 ```
 cp configuration_float.yaml configuration.yaml
-chemgen.py one_reaction . --custom-test custom_test.py --compile
+chemgen.py one_reaction . --custom-test custom_test.py --compile --run
 cp configuration_double.yaml configuration.yaml
-chemgen.py one_reaction . --custom-test custom_test.py --compile
+chemgen.py one_reaction . --custom-test custom_test.py --compile --run
 ```

 The resulting output demonstrating the difference in precision is found